 Nutrition and exercise

-Proper nutrition and exercise are essential for treating HIV-associated wasting.
+Proper nutrition and exercise are essential to help address HIV-associated wasting.
 Encourage your patients to speak with you about creating an effective exercise routine and diet program.

-- Resistance training exercises have been shown to increase LBM and muscular strength, but patients need proper equipment and training1
+- Resistance training exercises have been shown to increase LBM and muscular strength, but patients need proper equipment and training

-- Light to moderate exercise is safe for people living with HIV1
+- Light to moderate exercise is safe for people living with HIV

 - Aerobic: swimming, cycling, walking